matamelanemalili-lang/first-repo/README.md

-# first-repo
+# EEE3094S
-Im the best
+All the resources I have for EEE3064S